ShaniNativ/SamsungHW/readme.md

 System Overview

-The system, writtan as home assigmnet to Samsung, simulates data transmission and reception to FLASH memory over a communication channel.
+The system, was developed as a home assignment for Samsung, simulates data transmission and reception to FLASH memory over a communication channel.
 The main focus of this project is early detection of system failures, which occur when multiple and contiguous memory writes happen within a defined time frame.
 Upon detecting such a condition, the system rites a log file with the details of